Industry Reacts to Apparel Company Allegedly Linked to Forced Labor

 What’s the Brain Squad?

-If you’re the owner or top manager of a U.S.screen-printing business, you’re invited to join the Screen Printing Brain Squad.
-Take one five-minute quiz a month, and you’ll be featured prominently in this magazine, and make your voice heard on key issues affecting screen-print pros.
+If you’re the owner or top manager of a U.S. screen printing business, you’re invited to join the Screen Printing Brain Squad.
+Take one five-minute quiz a month, and you could be featured prominently in our magazine or on our website.
+Make your voice heard on key issues affecting screen printing pros.
 Sign up here.

 SPONSORED VIDEO